vipinsun/xcsi/README.md

 Documentation in doc

 ## License
 License file is found in this directory.
-We follow Apache 2.0 for for code and CC by 4.0 for all other contributions.
+Apache 2.0 operates for code and CC by 4.0 for all other contributions.

 ## Maintainers

 Vipin Bharathan vipinsun@gmail.com
 Mani Pillai mani@swapshub.com
 Jagdeesh Babu jaga@swapshub.com